Morais, Henry Samuel, The Jews of Philadelphia …, Philadelphia: The Levytype Company, 1894, page 314

 Petition was filed yesterday with Circuit Judge Tazwell asking for probate of the estate of David Solis Cohen, well-known Portland attorney who died November 7.
 There was no will.
 The petition said the estate embraced $500 in cash and about $4500 in corportation stock.
 The widow, Mrs. Bertha Solis Cohen, asked that her brother, Charles Kahn, Alexander court, be named as administrator.

 "The Sunday Oregonian, 27 Jan 1929, page 10

-Rabbi Johan B. Wise formerly leader of Temple Beth Israel in Portland and now minister of Central synagogue in New York city, will deliver the address at the memorial services in honor of the late David Solis Cohen Friday night, February 8 at Temple Beth Israel.
-An impressive is being arranged.
+Rabbi Jonah B. Wise formerly leader of Temple Beth Israel in Portland and now minister of Central synagogue in New York city, will deliver the address at the memorial services in honor of the late David Solis Cohen Friday night, February 8 at Temple Beth Israel.
+An impressive service is being arranged.

 Congregations Ahavai Sholom and Neveh Zedek will join with Temple Beth Israel in the memorial, and no conflicting services will be held in any synagogue in the city.
 Rabbi Henry J. Berkowitz, leader of Beth Israel, Rabbi Herbert Parzen, leader of Ahavi Sholom, and Rabbi Meyer Rubin, leader of Neveh Zedek, will officiate.
 Rev. A. Rosencrantz, cantor of Congregation Neveh Zedek will chant the memorial prayer.